gregdhill/compass/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gregdhill/compass)](https://goreportcard.com/report/github.com/monax/compass)

 A cloud native pipeline and templating tool.
-Simply describe how the environment should be setup, and it will chart out a direction for your stack(s).
+Simply describe how the environment should be setup, and it will find a direction for your stack.
 As it is still in early development, please use with caution.

 ## Features

-- [x] Stack Creation / Destruction
+- Combine Kubernetes Specifications & Helm Charts
-- [x] Environment Specific Values
+  - Install, upgrade & delete cloud resources.
-- [x] Chart Dependencies & Variable Requirements
+  - Build a pipeline with dependencies and requirements.
-- [x] Install & Forget Chart
+  - Combine with shell scripts.
-- [x] Only Install Chart & Dependencies
+  - Choose to forget about an object once installed.
-- [x] Pre/Post-Deployment Bash Jobs
+- Layer Go Templates
-- [x] Explicit or Global Values (Namespace, Release, Version)
+  - Inject key:value pairs through the command-line.
-- [x] Extrapolate from Initial Template
+  - Render intermediate input templates.
-- [x] Output JSON Values
+  - Render final resource input.

-### Rendering
+  - Handy Go Functions

-- [x] Authenticate w/ Docker API
+    - Authenticate w/ Docker API
-- [x] Fetch Docker Digest By Tag
+    - Fetch Docker Digest By Tag
-- [x] Get ConfigMap or Secret Data
+    - Get ConfigMap or Secret Data
-- [x] Read Environment Variables
+    - Read Environment Variables
-- [x] Parse JSON Dynamically
+    - Parse JSON Dynamically

 ## Installation